mebratuteshale/order-summary-component/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This is a simple order summary web app created using HTML and CSS.
+The CSS featured box-sizing and variables.
+The app has card, card title and container components with link images and buttons as contents.
 ### The challenge

 Users should be able to: